divers-it/rs-traitspace/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Rcompendium for: *Pollination and mating traits underlie diverse reproductive strategies in flowering plants*
+# Rcompendium for: *An angiosperm-wide perspective on reproductive strategies and floral traits*

 A preprint of this study can be found [here](https://doi.org/10.1101/2024.02.26.582019)